 5. It’s More Expensive

 Choosing an OTT TV package that doesn’t include your local broadcast stations (like Sling TV Orange or Philo) can save you $20 or more each month vs. options that do contain local broadcast TV.
 An antenna can cost as little as $15 with no recurring costs.
-Even if you choose to purchase a Tablo OTA DVR and a lifetime TV guide subscription as well, you’d recoup the cost in less than a year vs. streaming TV services.
+Even if you choose to purchase a Tablo OTA DVR and a TV guide subscription as well, you’d recoup the cost in less than a year vs. streaming TV services.